 The best managed service providers (MSPs) are those who adhere to well-defined best practices.
 Process maturity is a key factor in assessing an MSP, so it's important to understand the specific processes they follow before partnering with them.
 Companies that invested in the digitization of core processes prior to the COVID-19 pandemic were better positioned to weather the storm, especially when offices were closed and employees were sent home.
 A good managed services company will help protect your network from cybercriminals and hackers.

-They know the industry inside and out and have the talent and skills needed to benefit their business.
-MSPs can adapt their solutions to fit their unique tools, systems and business processes.
-Custom IT solutions give you an edge over your competitors.
+Make sure your plan includes regular security testing and monitoring for attacks.
+Experienced MSPs are preferable to newbies in the tech industry, as they have the talent and skills needed to benefit their business.
+They can adapt their solutions to fit their unique tools, systems and business processes, giving you an edge over your competitors.
 At 1+1 Technology, we hire experienced professionals, so that your company has high-quality support and reliable services.